 Figure 3.
-Domain overlay map of in HER.
+Domain overlay map of knowledge diffusion in HER.

-As shown in Figures 2 and 3, HER primarily focuses on knowledge absorption and diffusion activities in Psychology and Social Sciences, mainly in Education Educational Research, Management, Sociology, Psychology, and Economics.
+As shown in Figures 2 and 3, HER primarily focuses on knowledge absorption and diffusion activities in Psychology and Social Sciences, mainly in relation to Education and Educational Research, Management, Sociology, Psychology, and Economics.
 The flow of knowledge generated in the remaining four categories was relatively small and was only relatively large in individual disciplines/areas.
 Examples include Environmental Sciences in Chemistry and Physics, Green Sustainable Science in Ecology and Environmental S&T Technology, Engineering and Mathematics in Computer Science, interdisciplinary applications, Biology, and Multidisciplinary Science in Medicine.
 The results show that, under the premise of knowledge potential differences between HER and various disciplines/fields, the flow distance between the subjects of knowledge flow is also affected.

 The greater the knowledge potential difference, the more knowledge can flow; the larger the tissue distance, that is, the longer the flow distance between the two, the slower the flow.
 Knowledge potential differences promote knowledge flow in HER, whereas flow distance has the opposite effect.
-For example, in the same subject fields of Psychology and Social Sciences, the knowledge absorbed by HER in psychology is higher than that in law precisely because knowledge in the field of psychology is more fluid for HER. .
+For example, in the same subject fields of Psychology and Social Sciences, the knowledge absorbed by HER in psychology is higher than that in law precisely because knowledge in the field of psychology is more fluid for HER.
+In different subject areas, HER notably absorbs less knowledge in the fields of Chemistry and Physics, Ecology and Environmental S&T, Engineering and Mathematics, and Biology and Medicine.
+This is not only because the knowledge in these four areas has a relatively high level of difficulty in flowing into HER, but also because the organizations are far away, resulting in the difficulty of knowledge flow.
 Second, from the perspective of knowledge diffusion, the knowledge flow activities of disciplines/fields in Psychology and Social Sciences in HER are significantly higher than those in other scientific categories, indicating that the process is affected by flow distance.
 Based on these results and Darcy’s law, the relationship between knowledge potential difference and flow distance can be expressed by the knowledge slope, which is the ratio of the two.
 The greater the ratio, the greater the knowledge slope, and the easier the knowledge flow.
 As shown in Figure 4, the knowledge potential difference between each subject area and HER can be regarded as the height of the right triangle, the flow distance between each subject area and HER as the base of the right triangle, and the knowledge slope as the slope of the right triangle.